uga-libraries/aip-aptrust/README.md

 * Title: Title of AIP in ARCHive
 * Description: ?????
 * Access: rights information in APTrust (Institution)
-* Storage-Option: storage type to use in APTrust (Deep Archive)
+* Storage-Option: storage type to use in APTrust (Glacier-Deep-OR)

 ## Workflow decisions to be made by staff